A Lil’ Positivity: Travis Scott Offers To Pay First Semester’s Tuition For 5 Incoming HBCU Students

 “I back anyone who takes a stand for what they believe in,” Scott said in a statement at the time.
 “I know being an artist that it’s in my power to inspire.
 So before confirming the Super Bowl Halftime performance, I made sure to partner with the NFL on this important donation.
 I am proud to support Dream Corps and the work they do that will hopefully inspire and promote change.”

-Scotty has certainly been known for changing the game.
+Scott has certainly been known for changing the game.
 The Cactus Jack mogul is currently buzzing off the success of his collaboration with McDonald’s and he just celebrated a number 1 spot on the Billboard charts with his new song “Franchise” alongside Young Thug and M.I.A.

 Comments